CCD729/ccd729.github.io/_pages/projects.md

 <p style="color: rgb(100, 100, 100); margin-bottom: 0.6rem;">Unity project</p>
 A research project about AI utilization to generate sound effects for implementation in games: explores the use of neural networks to model and synthesize "procedural audio" as an alternative to the main contemporary approach of playing back pre-recorded audio files.
 <br><br>
-This project was an unexpected opportunity that came to me at the beginning of the first graduate school term.
-During a greeting conversation with Brian Hansen, one of my favorite and most respected professors, he asked if I would be interested in helping with his audio research project about neural network processing, and I hopped in.
-I built a Unity scene from scratch with online assets to create a zombie/monster scene.
-With all animations tracked via specific parameters from body movement, I used Open Sound Control (OSC) plugin to send messages to the trained audio encoder/decoder model to guide the sound generation.
+I built a Unity scene with online assets to create a zombie/monster scene.
+With all animations tracked via specific parameters from body movement, I used Open Sound Control (OSC) plugin to send messages to the trained audio encoder/decoder model to guide the sound generation.<br><br>
-<br><br>
 _Project showcased as an example of the researched AI model on October 26, 2022, at Game Music and Sound Design Conference (GameSoundCon)._